The Dickson Poon School of Law: Education

-The school offers a four-year LLB in law with transnational legal studies as part of its work with the Centre for Transnational Legal Studies.
-In 2012, the school saw the admission of its first cohort for its LLB in philosophy, politics, and law, a four-year multi-disciplinary degree that will build on the work of the Yeoh Tiong Lay Centre for Philosophy, Politics & Law.

-The school also offers Ivy-League style scholarships based on academic merit awarded to students who demonstrate academic excellence, outstanding potential, and life ambition.

-Graduate programmes include full-time and part-time LLM and MA programmes, as well as distance-learning courses for legal practitioners.
-Since 2007 the school has conferred its own Master of Laws (LLM) degree, having previously been a contributor to the University of London intercollegiate programme.
-Those who study for the degree may elect to take a specialisation in one of several of the school's strengths, including international commercial law, international financial law and European Union law.
-The school also offers a dual degree with ESSEC Business School in France and the Global School of Law in Lisbon.

-The school offers a full-time graduate research programme leading to the award of the PhD in law.
-The school has 80 doctoral researchers.
-The school has hosted the annual International Graduate Legal Research Conference since 2007.
-The Graduate Legal Research Society arranges educational and social events for the doctoral researcher community and liaises with school management on behalf of the community.
+Taught postgraduate programmes include Master of Laws (LLM) courses, offered on-campus and online, and specialist MA and MSc degrees.
+The school also offers postgraduate research programmes leading to a PhD in law.

-Finally, the school is one of six constituent law faculties within the University of London - along with those of University College London, the London School of Economics, Queen Mary University London, the School of Oriental & African Studies and Birkbeck, University of London - that collectively oversee and examine an intercollegiate LLB offered by distance learning and awarded by the university at large through its University of London Worldwide scheme.
-One of the largest legal education programs by enrollment globally, it lays claim to being the oldest LLB program grounded in the law of England & Wales with roots dating to the 1890's.
+The school is one of six law departments – along with those of University College London, the London School of Economics, Queen Mary University London, the School of Oriental & African Studies and Birkbeck, University of London – that form the laws consortium in the University of London.
+This consortium collectively oversees and examines the University of London Worldwide's distance learning LLB.

 Research

 The school is host to research projects funded by the British Academy, the Economic and Social Research Council, and the European Commission.
 The school includes various research centres and groups which serve as focal points for research activity.
 These include the Centre of European Law, established in 1974, the Centre of Medical Law and Ethics, established in 1978, and the Centre of British Constitutional Law and History, established in 1988.

 In 2013, the Yeoh Tiong Lay Centre for Politics, Philosophy & Law was established following a £7 million gift from Mark Yeoh (LLB graduate) and his family.

 The school has undertaken significant investment in the field of transnational law in recent years and has established an Institute of Transnational Law led by Peer Zumbansen.